perltidy/perltidy/docs/ci_update.md

 # An update to the basic Perl::Tidy continuation indentation model

-The next release after Perl::Tidy version 20230309 has several changes in the basic method for computing "continuation indentation".
+Perl::Tidy version 20230701 has several changes in the basic method for computing "continuation indentation".
+This has been on the TODO list for a long time.
 The changes mainly apply to some unusual situations, and most programs will remain unchanged.
 This note explains what the changes are and why they are needed.

 To briefly review, the indentation of a line is the sum of two parts:
 (1) **structural indentation**, and (2) **continuation indentation**.